litevxx/litevvx/README.md

 https://user-images.githubusercontent.com/64324176/122689150-ebb18c00-d220-11eb-8468-780c0ec896f6.mp4

 ## Unibox
 Unibox is a Garry's Mod like sandbox game made in Unity.
 It features several tools, a working physics gun and a spawn menu with dynamically generated thumbnails.
 I made it mostly for myself, but it did get more than 200 downloads after publishing it on my itch.io page.
+It's pretty fun to mess around in, for like a minute.